 Regardless of how the transaction is completed, there's the issue of added sales tax.

-While Amazon now collects sales taxes on items it ships to all 50 states, that's not the case with other remote sellers.
+While Amazon now collects sales taxes on items it ships to all 45 states that have the levies, that's not the case with other remote sellers.

 But it could soon be.